Our 6 Favorite Paris Thrift Stores and Flea Markets to Visit 🌿

 6. The 18th Arrondissement’s Vintage Boutiques

-Take Metro Line 12 to Lamarck-Caulaincourt, and you’ll be in the heart of Montmartre.
-From there, it’s just a short walk to the charming vintage boutiques scattered throughout the neighborhood.
+Take Metro Line 12 to Lamarck-Caulaincourt, and you’ll find yourself in the heart of Montmartre, one of Paris’s most iconic neighborhoods.
+From there, it’s just a short walk to the charming vintage boutiques scattered throughout the area.

 Why Thrift Shopping in Paris is Special